Paradox Interactive: Post-content model

 Paradox supports games following their release with a long tail of updates to their games often several years after release.
 Some of these are free updates or downloadable content (DLC), and many add large game changing elements to the game and the way it is played.
 Paradox board member Ebba Ljungerud justified this part of their business model by stating "We want to make really great games for our fans, and we can't do that if we don't charge something for the development".
-Players have complained of Paradox' tendency to have a large number of paid DLC for its games, some which become required to be able to play with others.
-This can raise the effective cost of the game: for example, Crusader Kings 2 released in 2012 had 24 DLC packs by 2018, bring the apparent price of the game from US$60 to US$300.
+Players have complained of Paradox' tendency to have a large number of paid DLC for its games, some of which become required to be able to play with others.
+This can raise the effective cost of the game: for example, Crusader Kings II released in 2012 had 24 DLC packs by 2018, bring the apparent price of the game from US$60 to US$300.
 Ljungerud has stated that it knows this approach to DLC is unconventional and inundating for newcomers and can be improved.
 However, Wester asserted their current approach is a "fair and balanced" method, as alongside the paid DLC, they also release free updates that add new gameplay features and quality-of-life improvements to the title, so that all owners of the game can benefit from this approach regardless if they purchase the DLC.

-Paradox trialed a subscription model approach to the extended content for these games, first as a limited beta in 2020 with Europa Universalis 4, before releasing a full subscription program in February 2021 for Crusader Kings 2.
+Paradox trialed a subscription model approach to the extended content for these games, first as a limited beta in 2020 with Europa Universalis IV, before releasing a full subscription program in February 2021 for Crusader Kings II.
 A subscription gives access to all DLC for the subscribed title for a $5 monthly subscription fee.
-A Paradox spokesman said this was "an affordable way for players to experience the entire Crusader Kings 2 catalogue without having to weigh which items they would prefer to purchase".
-A full subscription program for Europa Universalis 4 was issued in March 2021, and a program was also released for Hearts of Iron 4 on 15 February 2022.
+A Paradox spokesman said this was "an affordable way for players to experience the entire Crusader Kings II catalogue without having to weigh which items they would prefer to purchase".
+A full subscription program for Europa Universalis IV was issued in March 2021, for Hearts of Iron IV on 15 February 2022 and for Stellaris on 27 February 2024.